 It is a good idea to establish nesting opportunities in autumn; then, the nesting boxes will smell more natural and be better accepted in spring.

-Also, in wintertime, the boxes can offer valuable protection against snow and cold not only for birds but for many other animals, too.
+Moreover, in wintertime, the boxes can offer valuable protection against snow and cold not only for birds but for many other animals, too.